Dynamite (BTS song): Year-end charts

-Weekly charts (Holiday Remix)
+All-time charts

 Accolades

 At the 63rd Annual Grammy Awards, "Dynamite" garnered BTS their first-ever Grammy nomination for Best Pop Duo/Group Performance—the band is the first K-pop act to be recognized by the Recording Academy.
 The song won five consecutive weekly Melon Popularity awards from September 9–28, and also achieved a record 32 music show wins in South Korea.